-For students with mobility challenges, aspects of the physical world that many of us take for granted can be daunting.
+For students with mobility or other physical impairments, aspects of the physical world that many of us take for granted can be daunting.
 Students who use wheelchairs, walkers, braces, or other mobility aids face many access challenges.
 Throughout their day, these students encounter barriers like stairs, narrow walkways, and heavy doors.

-In the classroom, students with mobility challenges may find it difficult or impossible to use an important edtech equalizer – the interactive display.
+In the classroom, these students may find it difficult or impossible to use an important EdTech equalizer – the interactive display.
 It may be difficult to reach due to height or their reach may be blocked.

-Interactive displays are the hub of today’s K-12 classrooms.
-Those equipped with easy access to a browser, apps, and audio and video record functions, like interactive flat panels, offer many ways to adapt lessons for students with special needs.
+Interactive displays, or interactive whiteboards, are the hub of today’s K-12 classrooms.
+Those equipped with easy access to a browser, apps, and audio and video record functions, an interactive whiteboard offers many ways to adapt lessons for students with special needs.

-An ADA-compliant lift like a Motorized Trolley Cart with 90° Tilt offers many ways to meet student access needs.
+An ADA-compliant lift or trolley can offer many ways to meet student access needs.
 Top-of-the-line accessibility features to look for include:

 Tools like a wireless rollerball or joystick can be essential.
 Wireless switches let students execute mouse clicks from a distance.
 Wireless keyboards enable remote text entry.
-Most offer features to address vision impairment challenges.
+Most offer also features to accommodate students with visual impairments as well.

 Sharing thoughts, discussing opinions and creating meaning together are keys to today’s constructivist learning.
-Many disabilities make communication difficult.
-For these students, advances in edtech can make debating, discussing and creating with their peers possible.
+Some impairments can make communication difficult.
+For these students, advances in EdTech can make debating, discussing and creating with their peers possible.

-Augmented and Alternative Communication (AAC) strategies use pictures, photos and drawings, and symbols like sign language, to help students communicate.
-They’re helpful for students with developmental disabilities like autism, cerebral palsy and other speech-limiting disorders.
+Augmented and Alternative Communication (AAC) uses pictures, photos and drawings, and symbols like sign language, to help students communicate.
+They’re helpful for students with developmental disabilities like autism, cerebral palsy, and other potentially speech-limiting impairments.